Rose City Book Pub: History

+During the COVID-19 pandemic, Schumock applied for but did not receive Restaurant Revitalization Fund support from the Small Business Administration.
+An auction held in 2024 to help the business financially raised approximately $28,000.

+Reception

 Elise Herron of Willamette Week wrote, "Rose City Book Pub has all the makings of a Portland cliché—craft brews, staged poetry readings, rows of old and obscure books and bargoers chatting in hushed tones about their favorite James Joyce and Virginia Woolf novels.
 But don't be deterred by appearances.
 The simple bar manages to fuse two of the city's trademarks—beer and used books—without a drip of pretension."

-During the COVID-19 pandemic, Schumock applied for but did not receive Restaurant Revitalization Fund support from the Small Business Administration.
+Rose City Book Pub was a runner-up in the Best Family-Friendly Restaurant category of the newspaper's annual 'Best of Portland' readers' poll in 2024.

+April Choi included Rose City Book Pub in Eater Portland's 2022 overview of eight eateries in Portland for "book lovers".
+The website's Levi Rogers also included the business in a 2023 overview of the "fundamentals" of Fremont Street.